icodin123/Java_Hibernate_Activity_Planning_App/README.md

-# Hibernate Activity Planning app
+# Hibernate Activity Planning App

-# See SETUP.MD for setup steps
+# Setup:

+1) Update database credentials in hibernate.cgf.xml to point to your local database
+2) Build the Maven project
+3) Run the app!